cleavr/cleaverdocs/content/guides/meteor.md

 then update the server and web-app with the required additional configs afterwards.
 </base-info>

-## Provision server and add site
+## Step 1: Provision Server And Add Site

 Provision a new server and add a NodeJS SSR site (make sure NodeJS v12 is installed over v14).

-## Install Meteor on your server and add Env Variables
+## Step 2: Install Meteor On Your Server And Add Env Variables

 Add your [SSH key](/ssh-keys) to the server on the server > ssh keys page and then SSH into the server.